kekland/simulator/README.md

 Note: if you have code that uses `FlutterWidgetsBinding.ensureInitialized()`, you should replace it with `SimulatorFlutterWidgetsBinding.ensureInitialized()`.
 This makes sure that the simulator initializes its bindings.

 Now you can run the simulator with `flutter run -t lib/main.simulator.dart`.
 Make sure that the simulator is ran for the desktop platform.

+## macOS

+The minimum macOS deployment target is `10.14.6`.
+This comes from the `macos_window_utils` package.

+See https://github.com/macosui/macos_window_utils.dart?tab=readme-ov-file#getting-started for more information on how to change the minimum deployment target.

 ## Built-in modules